riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 If an `IncludeMappingConfigurationAttribute` refers to an ambiguous mapping configuration (e.g., multiple configurations exist with the same name), the mapper emits RMG062 to help you resolve the ambiguity.
+This can be easily resolved by providing a custom name for the target mapping with `NamedMapping` attribute.